Are You Totally Confused When It Comes To Mineral Makeup Or Skincare Ingredients?

+Does the information you locate conflict costantly leaving you scratching your head?
 Then you have found your best resource for ending the confusion.
-Many women want to know or understand what is happening with their skin or what mineral makeup or skincare ingredients contained in their favorite products are safe versus might be too harsh or harmful.
+You simply want to know or understand what is happening with your skin or what mineral makeup or skincare ingredients contained in your favorite products are safe versus might be too harsh or potentially harmful.

-We always provide scientific facts and research for giving the best information available.
-We bust beauty industry myths and remove the hype or pseudo science offered throughout the internet.
-This includes marketing jargon using skewed science by some beauty brands in order to sell a skincare or mineral makeup product.
+We always provide scientific facts and research for providing the best information.
+We bust beauty industry myths and remove the hype or pseudo science seen throughout the beauty industry depending on a preference.
+This includes jargon using skewed science by some beauty brands for marketing a skincare or mineral makeup product.

-Visit us often since we continually update this page as questions are asked by our many customers who only want the true facts surrounding certain ingredients used in all beauty products, including mineral makeup and skin care products.
+Visit us often for continued updates as questions are asked by our customers who only want true facts surrounding certain ingredients used in all beauty products, including mineral makeup and skin care.
 Simply click on the questions below best suited to your needs to get the complete answers.

 Although Green Tea Extracts and Antioxidants Vitamin A, C and E are all beneficial to skin health and are shown scientifically to fight aging caused by free radical damage, the science can be skewed.
 We'll show you their true benefits and the type of cosmetic medium it requires to reap the full purported benefits.